 Skip to content

-NetApp Volume Worker Configuration Documentation
+NetApp Volume Worker – Operator Guide

 The NetApp Volume Worker is a cinder-volume service that is configured to use the NetApp ONTAP driver.
 This service is responsible for managing the creation, deletion, and management of volumes in the OpenStack environment.
 The NetApp Volume Worker is a stateful service that is deployed on a baremetal node that has access to the NetApp storage system.